Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Models and some preliminaries

 The nature of the unperturbed Harper model ($\eps=0$) has long been well studied physically and mathematically.
-It has been also shown that the LDT exists in the unpertubed A-type Harper model due to the duality \cite{hiramoto88,geisel91,wilkinson94}.
+It has been also shown that the LDT exists in the unpertubed Harper model due to the duality \cite{hiramoto88,geisel91,wilkinson94}.
 For $V >1$ all eigenstates are localized and the spectrum is pure point.
 For $V >1$ the localization length $\xi$ is given $\xi =\frac{1}{\log V}$ independent on the energy.
 In this case, the increase in $V$ causes a monotonous decrease in $\xi$.
 For $V <1$ the states are extended and the spectrum is absolutely continuous.
 For the critical value $V=V_c=1$ eigenstates are critical and the spectrum is singular continuous.
-It is also numerically suggested that spread of an initially localized wavepacket is localized for $V >1$, and is ballistic for $V <1$ and is diffusive for $V=1$, respectively . \cite{math-comment}
+It is also numerically suggested that spread of an initially localized wavepacket is localized for $V >1$, and is ballistic for $V <1$ and is diffusive for $V=1$, respectively \cite{math-comment}.

 Figure \ref{fig:harper0} shows the MSD in the unperturbed Harper model when the potential strength $V$ is changed from the localized side ($V>1$) to the delocalized side ($V <1$).
-Although there are fluctuations, it changes from $m_2 \sim t^0$ in the case of localization to a ballistic spread of $m_2 \sim t^2$ via diffuse $m_2 \sim t^1$ in the case of the critical state.
+Although there are fluctuations, it changes from $m_2 \sim t^0$ in the case of localization to a ballistic spread of $m_2 \sim t^2$ via normal diffusive behavior $m_2 \sim t^1$ in the case of the critical state ($V=1$).
 When $ V<1$, it is ballistic regardless of the value of $V$.
 That is, \beq m_2(t) \sim

-\eeq Using the A-type Harper model, we fixed at $V=1.3$ as an unperturbated localized side, and investigate the LDT by imposing $f_\eps(t)$, with comparing with results in the already reported 1D kicked Anderson and the Anderson models \cite{yamada20a,yamada21}.
+\eeq Using the A-type Harper model, we fixed at $V=1.3$ as an unperturbed localized side, and investigate the LDT by imposing $f_\eps(t)$, with comparing with results in the already reported 1D kicked Anderson and the Anderson models \cite{yamada20a,yamada21,yamada22}.